Our MICHELIN Inspectors have been out and about once again in search for fresh delicious spots worthy of a place in the MICHELIN Guide selection.

 KaenKrung, Bangkok

 With its soft lighting and Northeastern-inspired decor featuring woven lampshades and wall art, Kaenkrung exudes a warm atmosphere.
-The chef-owners present contemporary Isan flavours from Khon Kaen in a menu of well-balanced Thai and Isan dishes.
+The chef-owners present contemporary Isan flavors from Khon Kaen in a menu of well-balanced Thai and Isan dishes.
 Made with local ingredients, the signature Hao Dong, comprising grilled pork tossed in a fragrant herb and spice mix, delivers bold, spicy, smoky notes with a refined finish.
 Perfect for those who love strong, punchy flavors.

 Tammang, Bangkok